 Some of my clients think I have a crystal ball.
 They ask what happens after the pandemic.
 But as I write this, I fully understand that travel agents don’t have any magic insight into this coronavirus pandemic.

 Remember “15 days to slow the spread?”
-That was about two months ago.
+That was half-a-year ago.
 And we were warned, “This can all change rapidly.”
 It certainly did.

 Increasingly, like many other Americans, I’m stir crazy and dreaming of being able to travel again.
 What will it be like to travel after the pandemic?
 Here are some random musings and possibilities:

 Airline travel scares me less

 Personally, and this is just me, airline travel scares me less than what happens when actually arriving at a destination.
 Planes themselves are deep-cleaned.
 Most passengers wear masks.
 With two disinfectant towelettes, I can clean my space.
 The cabin is filled with new air every two to three minutes.
 And, at least now, airports are not crowded and relatively self-contained.

 Driving may be safer, but …

 Driving vacations seem to be a likelier start for my first vacations.
 I’m guessing more Americans feel safer in their own cars.
 And some major hotel chains are already reaching out to agents with suggested driving destinations.

 Of course, driving has its own issues, especially for any distance.
-Presumably, gloves and wipes work well for refilling a car.
+Presumably, gloves and wipes work well when refilling a car.
 However, while I’ve never really worried that much about germs, a gas station restroom does seem more than a bit problematic.